ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 - Security Administrators, Security Operators, and Security Readers can access the security center

+ To learn more about these roles, see the [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md)

 The following table summarizes who can access various portals across Azure, Office 365, and Windows:

 |Portal |Global Administrator |Security Administrator, Security Operator, or Security Reader|Compliance  Administrator or Compliance Data Administrator |